15 Best Trail Camera Under 100$ in 2023

 - EZ Dial programming with with quickset

 The Stealth Cam PX12 has a modern light green finish and 12 infrared emitters.
-The 8-megapixel camera will take some good quality photographs during the day and night.
-The EZ dial programming function that comes with ‘Quickset’ means you can set the camera up quickly and easily.
+The 8-megapixel camera will take some good-quality photographs during the day and night.
+The EZ dial programming function with ‘Quickset’ means you can set the camera up quickly and easily.

 Offering approximately 6 to 12 months of battery life, this camera will pick up all kinds of animals within its range.
-When a picture is taken, a red light will flash but animals are only likely to see it if they are looking at the camera.
-With a 30 foot range, this camera doesn’t offer the same as many of the cameras we’ve already looked at but it is a good ‘Starter’ camera.
+A red light will flash when a picture is taken, but animals are only likely to see it if they look at the camera.
+With a 30-foot range, this camera doesn’t offer the same as many of the cameras we’ve already looked at, but it is a good ‘Starter’ camera.

-The REXING Woodlens is a very impressive-looking camera and offers 16 megapixels.
+The RACING Woodlands is a very impressive-looking camera and offers 16 megapixels.
 This means you will be getting very high-quality photographs every single time.
-With ultra-fast motion detection, the camera comes with 0.2 second trigger speed.
-This will mean it’s very likely to capture a lot more than many other cameras.
-Couple this with the 16 megapixels and you’re onto a winner.
+With ultra-fast motion detection, the camera comes with a 0.2-second trigger speed.
+This will mean it will likely capture much more than many other cameras.
+Couple this with the 16 megapixels, and you’re onto a winner.

-If that wasn’t enough, the REXING Woodlens comes with up to 16 months of surveillance.
-Taking 8 aa batteries, you will only have to change the batteries once or twice a year depending on the frequency of use.
-With the ability to operate in temperatures from -4 Fahrenheit to 140 Fahrenheit, you won’t have to worry about this camera getting too cold or too hold.
+If that wasn’t enough, the RACING Woodlens comes with up to 16 months of surveillance.
+Taking eight aa batteries, you will only have to change the batteries once or twice a year, depending on the frequency of use.
+With the ability to operate from -4 Fahrenheit to 140 Fahrenheit, you won’t have to worry about this camera getting too cold or too hold.
 This means you can carry on taking photographs no matter what the weather is doing.

 This camera also offers you the chance to change the resolution.
-You can switch between 3, 5, 8, 12, and 16 megapixels. what’s more, is you can record video and sound, or video or sound, the choice is yours.
-Ultimately, if you want a camera that looks good and performs well, the REXING Woodlens could be the one you need.
+You can switch between 3, 5, 8, 12, and 16 megapixels.
+What’s more, you can record video and sound or video or sound; the choice is yours.
+Ultimately, if you want a good camera that performs well, the RACING Woodlands could be your need.